MONTCLAIR PARENT, TEACHER ORGANIZATION, INC.

 c) Nominations for officers shall be made by a nominating committee.
 The nominating committee shall consist of at least three members, at least one of whom shall be a present officer.
 The nominating committee shall be selected in February by the president, and the president shall appoint one of the appointees to the nominating committee to serve as chairperson of the committee.
 The nominating committee shall accept nominations made by PTO members until the date of the March PTO meeting.
 The nominating committee shall ensure that at least one nominee for each office appears on the ballot, and shall submit the names of the nominees for publication in the newsletter prior to the election.
 Only those persons who have consented in advance to serve if elected shall be eligible for nomination, either by the nominating committee or by the PTO membership.

 d) The election of officers for the coming school year shall be held at the April meeting.
-Officers shall be elected for a term of one year, and shall assume their official duties at the last PTO meeting of the school year after the outgoing PTO officers have completed their business for that year, with exception of the treasurer's term.
+Officers shall be elected for a term of two years, and shall assume their official duties at the last PTO meeting of the school year after the outgoing PTO officers have completed their business for that year, with exception of the treasurer's term.

 e) A vacancy occurring in any office shall be filled for the unexpired term by a person elected by a majority vote of the members of the PTO.
 In the case of a vacancy occurring in the office of president, the vice-president shall assume the duties of president for the unexpired term (and a new vice-president elected for the unexpired term).